learn-co-curriculum/phase-0-git-pushing-code/README.md

 This will push your code up to the remote repo/branch.
-The first time you push code up to a newly-added remote repository, use the `-u` flag to tell Git to "save" the remote repositiory as the default push destination:
+The first time you push code up to a newly-added remote repository, use the `-u` flag to tell Git to "save" the remote repository as the default push destination:

 `git push -u origin master`.